 17 Phrases That Will Make You Swear Hawaii Locals Have Their Own Language

 The Hawaiian Islands are unique in more ways than any one person could count – and that includes our language, vocabulary, and local diction.
-While most people from Hawaii don’t exclusively speak Hawaiian – except those who call Niihau home – there are a variety of words and phrases from the Hawaiian language that are still frequently used today.
-From traditional Hawaiian phrases to modern slang and pidgin terms, these 17 common words and phrases used throughout the islands might make visitors swear Hawaii locals have their own language – which they technically do, of course.
+While most people from Hawaii don’t exclusively speak Hawaiian – except those who call Niihau home – there are a variety of Hawaiian phrases that are still frequently used today.
+From traditional Hawaiian sayings to modern slang and pidgin terms, these 17 coolest Hawaiian words used throughout the islands might make visitors swear Hawaii locals have their own language – which they technically do, of course.

 People make a lot of stereotypes about Hawaii locals.
 Some of these are just plain false, but others have some truth to them.
 One Hawaii stereotype we can totally get behind is that we all love the ocean.
 After all, when you’re surrounded by some of the most beautiful beaches on earth, how could you not?
 Whether we’re hanging ten on a surfboard or just soaking up the sun with our toes in the sand, you’ll be hard-pressed to find a Hawaii local who doesn’t spend a good bit of their time by the water.
 Living in paradise truly never gets old.